 BACKUP: So it has come to this then?
 Yes, even with all of the above protections... you can still be hacked.
 Even though you are a much harder target, you must secure your data with regular backups.
 A redundant data security solution that backs up and stores data in a secure location with snapshot technology, encryption, and replication will be your final layer of defense.
 With a solution like this, you can at the very least reset and recover without paying the ransom.

-CONCLUSION: Keep in mind that this is not all encompassing, but it is a very good start to securing your networks.
-Also, for mobile devices, being outside of your network environment effectively removes the layers of security afforded by your network based Enterprise scheme (NIDS, GEO-BLOCKING, and possibly BACKUP)
+Keep in mind that this is not all encompassing, but it is a very good start to securing your networks.
+Also, for mobile devices, being outside of your network environment effectively removes the layers of security afforded by your network based Enterprise scheme (NIDS, GEO-BLOCKING, SECURE DNS, and possibly BACKUP)

-Winner of a 2017 Top New Technology Award at ISE, the FIREFX Network Guardian is a pre-configured high performance router/firewall with GEO-BLOCKING and a fully functional Network Intrusion Detection/Prevention Systems (NIDS/IDPS) designed specifically for the Pro-AV market and small to mid-sized business deployments.
+Winner of a 2017 Best New Hardware Product at CEDIA, the FIREFX Network Guardian is a pre-configured high performance router/firewall with GEO-BLOCKING, SECURE DNS, and a fully functional Network Intrusion Detection/Prevention Systems (NIDS/IDPS) designed specifically for the Pro-AV market and small to mid-sized business deployments.